 Just because your employer says you are an independent contractor does not make them right.

 Employers often misclassify employees as independent contractors.
 You may still be an employee rather than an independent contractor, even if you have been misclassified by your employer, who pays you as an independent contractor.

 - Receiving a 1099 form rather than a W-2 to list your income does not automatically make you an independent contractor.

 - Employers cannot ask you to waive any rights you have as an employee, including forcing you to sign a statement that you are an independent contractor.

-- Employers cannot require you to file as a sole proprietor or small business, or obtain a “doing business as” permit, in order to work for them.
+- Employers cannot require you to file as a sole proprietor, small business, or under a “doing business as” permit, in order to work for them.

 If you are misclassified as an independent contractor when you actually are an employee, you can sue your employer for damages.
 This is true whether or not the misclassification was deliberate.
 Ignorance of the law is not a legal defense.

 A New York independent contractor lawyer can protect your rights.